psagers/salvage/docs/source/index.rst

 threshold of ``t``.

 #.
 The source data is archived, compressed, and encrypted with a random 128-bit
-   key.
+   key (rendered to a string for `gpg`_).
 We also use the key to generate a SHA-256-HMAC of the unencrypted archive.

 #.
 For every unique set of ``t`` participants (``n choose t``), ``t - 1`` random
    keys are generated.
 These are combined with the master key by xoring the